artb433/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This project is about the basics of C programming.
-If conditions, variables, while loop
+This directory holds answers to the second c project